gravicle/sf-ios/README.md

 2. Get [Uber](https://auth.uber.com/login/?next_url=https%3A%2F%2Fdeveloper.uber.com%2Fdashboard%2F&state=jZgX3-jJNzOiN57ly8Tv0uY0ArFXStNvQsjM_mzcYdg%3D) and [Lyft](https://www.lyft.com/developers/manage) `client-id` and `server-token` and populate `secrets.plist`.

 The app fetches data from [CoffeeCoffeeCoffee](http://coffeecoffeecoffee.coffee) which is also an [open source project](https://github.com/jamescmartinez/coffee)

+## Continuous Integration

+We use [Bitrise](https://app.bitrise.io/referral/558bfe07e92b5498) for CI.
+If you'd like to help with that or learn more please use the link for referral goodies.